9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 Where do you turn for an accurate property value lookup?

 Sure, you could spend hours online becoming a property value guru — but why, when you could just reach out to a top agent?
-They not only have access to many of the best tools, but their walk-through of your home will also provide additional insight that no online tool can match.
-Combined with their in-depth knowledge of your local market conditions, their analysis will likely return the most accurate property value — whether you’re buying, selling, or just curious.
+They not only have access to the best tools, but their walk-through of your home will also provide additional insight that no online tool can match.
+With their in-depth knowledge of your local market conditions, agents will likely return the most accurate property value — whether you’re buying, selling, or just curious.

 Writer Kathryn Pomroy contributed to this story.